-The concert featuring Rose Tattoo is RESCHEDULED to Wednesday, January 27, 2021.
+The concert featuring Rose Tattoo is Rescheduled to July 19, 2022.
 All previously purchased tickets will be honored at the door on the new date.
 If you can no longer attend, refunds are available at original point of purchase upon request.
+Online ticket purchasers can email firstname.lastname@example.org for assistance with the refund.
+Tickets purchased in person at the Reggies box office can be refunded in person at the box office, located on the second floor at Reggies.

 Rose Tattoo, the true rock and roll outlaws and first and last gang in town rumbled into existence in late 1976 with a New Year’s Eve debut at Sydney’s legendary Bondi Lifesaver.